LiavB2/ominicient-lavebear/_posts/2023-03-24-CPTCodePlan.md

 - This code sets the SameSite cookie attribute to 'Strict', which means that the cookie will only be sent to the website's own domain and not to any other domains.

+# Why are these important?
+- It is important to learn about Advanced Security Certbot and Cross-origin Security advancements because they both play a critical role in ensuring the security and integrity of web applications and websites.
+    - Protecting websites and online services:
+        - In today's digital age, websites and online services are vulnerable to cyber attacks such as hacking, data theft, and other security breaches.
+By learning about advanced security tools and techniques like Certbot and Cross-origin Security, website owners and developers can better protect their websites and users from these threats.
+    - Building trust with users:
+        - Users expect websites and online services to be secure and protect their personal data.
+By implementing advanced security measures, website owners and developers can build trust with users and improve their reputation.